Nuclear espionage: Soviet spies in the Manhattan Project

+Most Soviet spies were properly convicted, but several evaded indictment due to a lack of evidence.
+In the case of Arthur Adams, he was watched by the FBI for many years before his escape to the Soviet Union.
+The FBI had probable cause Adams was engaging in espionage, but critically lacked evidence to proceed against him.
+The same goes for his associate Clarence Hiskey who was able to live the rest of his life out in the United States even though he was questioned by the FBI several times.
+Oscar Seborer was the most prevalent case of this, with his involvement not being discovered until decades after his spy work.
+Documents will continue to be found and more information about these spies and other potential saboteurs will become public knowledge.

 Israel

 In 1986, a former technician, Mordechai Vanunu, at the Israeli nuclear facility near Dimona revealed information about the Israeli nuclear weapon program to the British press, confirming widely held notions that Israel had an advanced and secretive nuclear weapons program and stockpile.
 Israel has never acknowledged or denied having a weapons program, and Vanunu was abducted and smuggled to Israel, where he was tried in camera and convicted of treason and espionage.

 Whether Vanunu was truly involved in espionage, per se, is debated: Vanunu and his supporters claim that he should be regarded as a whistle-blower (someone who was exposing a secretive and illegal practice), while his opponents see him as a traitor and his divulgence of information as aiding enemies of the Israeli state.
 Vanunu did not immediately release his information and photos on leaving Israel, travelling for about a year before doing so.
 The politics of the case are hotly disputed.